Skip to navigation | Skip to content

 Here’s the start of the output of the new custom fields box.
 We used wp_nonce_field() to improve security, then start our loop through all the defined fields.

 The first check is on the scope of the field, which is an array of strings indicating the context in which they should be used.
 Outputting defaults to false, then gets set to true if any of the scope conditions are fulfilled.
 As I said earlier, you can define your own scopes for particular needs—the sky’s the limit.
+Here, there’s a simple check to make sure the custom field has been assigned to the current post type.

 Then there’s a quick check on the capability.